Incorporation Agreement: Everything You Need to Know

 - If legal formalities are not followed, the corporation can be dissolved and a board member’s personal assets seized.

 The important role that a well thought out incorporation agreement can play in the enduring health and success of a corporation cannot be understated.
 Don’t skip this important step.

 To learn more about an incorporation agreement, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.